ansible/galaxy_ng/docs/dev/developer_guide/rest_api.md

       steps on the pulp API.
 These endpoints provide a nice abstraction on top of a lot of lower level pulp operations.

-### pulp/api/v3/
+## pulp/api/v3/

 These APIs are provided by pulpcore and can be extended by other plugins (including galaxy_ng).
 These should be used for managing pulp primitives.
 This includes:

 - General content operations
   - Moving, copying and syncing content between repositories.
-- Manging any pulp primitives.
+- Managing any pulp primitives.
 This includes:
   - Repos
   - Remotes
   - Distributions